frontenddogma/web-development-glossary/manuscript/intro.md

 Sometimes there’s imprecision—is a home page really a special type of web page, but a _homepage_ just another word for a website?
 (Per this book, trying to gauge how “most” people use the terms, it is.)

-[Adding examples](https://github.com/j9t/web-development-glossary/issues/1) is one the agenda as one of the next features.
+[Adding examples](https://github.com/j9t/web-development-glossary/issues/1) is on the agenda as one of the next features.